codecapsules-io/codecapsules-docs/docs/reference/capsule-billing.md

 # Capsule Billing

 Code Capsules uses a per-hour billing model, which ensures you only pay for what you use.
-The first Frontend Capsule for every account is free, meaning you only have to provide a payment method if you wish to host other types of capsules or a second Frontend Capsule.

 ## Capsule Pricing